What You Need to Know About Starting Seeds from Park Seed

 It's best to transplant your seedlings into the garden or final container before they begin to bloom.
 If your seedlings begin to set buds before transplant time, pinch the buds off.

-Plants are ready for the garden when they have at least 2 sets of true leaves and/or are between 2 and 4 inches high.
+Plants are /blog/how-to-germinate-seeds and/or are between 2 and 4 inches high.
 By the time their roots are growing out the base of the container, it is time to transplant.

 Hardening Off